thTNT/LAIR3-BDK/README.md

 # LAIR3 layer 3 Blockchain Deployment Kit

-A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular Blockchain Deployment Kit layer3 BDK as devnet
+A [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys a private, portable, and modular Blockchain Deployment Kit layer3 BDK as devnet<br />
+LAIR3-BDK is derived as modest improvements from Polygon-SDK and Kurtosis-CDK all MIT and Apahce licenses apply

 ## Getting Started